ang72008/A-mini-implementation-of-K-means/README.md

-# A-mini-implementation-of-K-means
-A mini implementation of K-means
+A-mini-implementation-of-K-means for a personas project